OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Installation
 ================================================================================
-For the installation of Mapbender have a look at :doc:`installation <installation>`.
+For the installation of Mapbender3 have a look at http://doc.mapbender3.org/en/book/installation.html.

 Start Mapbender